Download & Other Tools

 - Why This Topic Is Important

-Injuries are the leading cause of death among children and youth ages 1-19 in California and the U.S., and these injuries often are preventable (1, 2).
+Injuries are the leading cause of death among children and teens in California and the U.S., and these injuries often are preventable (1, 2).
 Nationwide, about one in every five child deaths is due to an injury (1).
-Unintentional injuries, in particular, such as car accidents and falls, are the top cause of death (1).
+Unintentional injuries, in particular, such as motor vehicle crashes and drowning, are the top cause of death (1).
 Of course, not all injuries result in death.
-Each year, about 9 million children and youth are treated in emergency rooms for unintentional injuries in the U.S. (1, 3).
-Treatment of injuries is the leading cause of medical spending for children in the nation, with emergency room visits and hospitalizations for child injuries costing more than $26 billion in 2010, the latest available figure (1, 3).
+Each year, more than 8 million children and youth are treated in emergency rooms for injuries in the U.S. (1, 3).
+Treatment of injuries is the leading cause of health care spending for children in the nation, with emergency room visits and hospitalizations for child injuries costing more than $26 billion in 2010, the latest available figure (1, 3).

 Sources cited for this narrative:

 1. Centers for Disease Control and Prevention.
 (2015).
 Protect the ones you love: Child injuries are preventable.
 Retrieved from: http://www.cdc.gov/safechild/nap/index.html

 2. As cited on kidsdata.org, Child/youth death rate, by age and leading cause.
 (2015).
 California Department of Public Health, Death Statistical Master Files; CDC, Mortality data on WONDER; California Department of Finance, Race/Ethnic Population with Age and Sex Detail, 1990-1999, 2000-2010, 2000-2060.
 Retrieved from: http://www.dof.ca.gov/

 3. Santoro, K.L., & Schmidt, E.R.
 (2015).
 Health plan approaches to child injury prevention.
 National Institute for Health Care Management Foundation, and EDC, Inc. Retrieved from: http://www.nihcm.org/images/pdf/Child_Injury_Prevention_Issue_Brief.pdf